 Automatically

 An easier way to top up your tank’s water levels is to use a semi-automated dosing pump.
-These devices are designed to pump small amounts of water into the tank, ensuring that the water levels don’t drop too low.
-The benefit of a dosing pump is that it prevents mistakes and stops you from forgetting to top up your tank.
+They’re designed to pump small amounts of water into the tank, ensuring the water levels don’t drop too low.

 How Far To Fill Up A Fish Tank

 To work out how much water you need to add to your tank after evaporation, fill the aquarium up to your desired level and mark the glass with a pen or piece of tape.
-You can then use this to calculate how much water you need to replace every week.
-To do this:

 - Multiply this value with the width and length of your aquarium.